abdalrahman-alhmouz/201-reading-note/class-09.md

 <hr>

 # CSS Lists

-HTML Lists and CSS List Properties
-In HTML, there are two main types of lists:

 - unordered lists (<ul>) - the list items are marked with bullets
 - ordered lists (<ol>) - the list items are marked with numbers or letters